 Cash flow from financing activities amounted to EUR 331.8 million in 2024 (previous year: EUR -139.4 million).
 The large increase in payments made is mainly due to the fact that new loans were substantially higher than loan repayments in connection with financing of the company acquisitions.
 Cash and cash equivalents of EUR 931.0 million were raised in 2024 (previous year: EUR 18.5 million).
-This includes proceeds of EUR 300.0 million from successful placement of the first Schuldschein loan in the company's history, utilization of the syndicated loan and interim financing for the acquisition of GoCanvas.
+This includes proceeds of EUR 300.0 million from successful placement of the first Schuldschein loan in the company's history, utilization of GoCanvas.